What is class capture?

 ETS and the CLE have installed a Mediasite plugin for Moodle that enables faculty to embed presentations directly into their Moodle courses.

 Public presentations can be displayed on any website.
 Contact ETS for details.

 Displaying MyAccess-protected presentations on websites is a bit more difficult, and is generally discouraged.

 How long are captures retained?

 Our policy is to retain captures for one calendar year.
 Special arrangements can be made to extend the hosting period, if needed.
-Stirgae charges are roughly $74 per capture per additional year.
+Storage charges are roughly $80 per hour for each additional year.

-We will not delete presentations without providing the client an opportunity to extend their hosting or obtain a hard copy of the presentation.
+We will not delete presentations without providing the client an opportunity to extend their hosting or to download in another format.